 Sushi Jin, #01-11/12, Owen Link, 1 Farrer Park Station Road, Singapore 217562

 If the combination of vintage goods and brunch sounds like your dream come true, add this to your list of weekend hangouts.
-The eclectic cafe serves all-day brekkie, waffles, coffee and tea, and it’s filled with old school furniture and collectables… that you can purchase!
+The eclectic Farrer Park cafe serves all-day brekkie, pancakes, coffee and tea, and it’s filled with old school furniture and collectables… that you can purchase!
 Everything with a price tag is for sale, so retro shoppers, you know what to do.

 Brunches Cafe, 96 Rangoon Road, Singapore 218381

 This area is home to countless bak kut teh shops, but Ng Ah Sio is one of the OGs, having been here since 1988.
 The old school eatery serves Teochew-style pork ribs soup that’s perfectly peppery, using a family recipe that dates back to the 1950s.
-Now with multiple outlets in the city, it’s come a long way from its humble beginnings.
-But the Rangoon Road one still has a special place in our hearts for its comfort food and retro vibes.
+It has two outlets in Singapore, but the Rangoon Road one still has a special place in our hearts for its comfort food and retro vibes.

 Ng Ah Sio Bak Kut Teh, 208 Rangoon Road, Hong Building, Singapore 218453

 With a name like this, it’s almost impossible not to be curious about the brand’s confidence in its food.
-This bak kut teh eatery keeps it in the family, generation after generation, serving its signature peppery pork rib soup paired with dishes like braised pig’s trotter, ngoh hiang (five spice pork roll) and sesame chicken.
-Don’t forget to order a plate of you tiao (fried dough fritters) to dunk into the broth!
+This bak kut teh eatery keeps it in the family, generation after generation, serving its signature peppery pork rib soup paired with dishes like braised pig’s trotter, tau pok and abalone.
+Don’t forget to order the Chinese-style steamed fish!

 Legendary Bak Kut Teh, 154 Rangoon Road, Singapore 218431

-It’s all about authentic, traditional Vietnamese food – pho real.
-Hidden at the end of Rangoon Road, the pocket-friendly casual joint serves classics like beef pho, banh xeo (crispy crepes) stuffed with your choice of meat, spring rolls and lemongrass beef noodles.
+It’s all about authentic, traditional Vietnamese food here – pho real.
+Hidden at the end of Rangoon Road, the pocket-friendly casual joint serves classics like beef pho, banh xeo (crispy crepes) stuffed with your choice of meat, seafood spring rolls and grilled lemongrass beef.
 Just like how your mum (or friend’s mum) makes it.

 Mrs Pho House, 221 Rangoon Road, Singapore 218549

 For authentic Peranakan cuisine in a casual setting, Tingkat PeraMakan will make you feel right at home.
 The Nonya flavours are impeccable, and it’s a great place for fuss-free lunches or dinners with the entire fam.
-Best of all, the menu features affordable sets that spotlight crowd favourites such as babi pongtay (braised pork in fermented bean sauce), ayam buah keluak (braised chicken) and beef rendang (beef in coconut gravy).
-These all come with your choice of two sides, a drink and a dessert.
-Totally worth it for $16 or less!
+Best of all, the menu features affordable sets that spotlight crowd favourites such as sambal satong (squid cooked in satong), ayam buah keluak (braised chicken) and beef rendang (beef in coconut gravy).
+These all come with your choice of two sides and a dessert.
+Totally worth it!

 Tingkat PeraMakan, 119 Owen Road, Singapore 218924

 Keep an eye out for the modern resto’s neon sign that’ll grab your attention at the cross junction.
-Suk’s Thai Kitchen is brand spanking new and it’s all about authentic Thai grub whipped up from the chef’s family recipes.
-You’ll find all kinds of classics on the extensive menu, which means you can easily satisfy your cravings for phad Thai, minced pork basil rice, green curry chicken and tom yum prawn soup here.
+Newer to the neighbourhood, Suk’s Thai Kitchen is all about authentic Thai grub whipped up from the chef’s family recipes.
+You’ll find all kinds of classics on the extensive menu, which means you can easily satisfy your cravings for pad Thai, minced pork basil rice, green curry chicken and tom yum prawn soup here.